chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     Using the above snippet, you can register two applications to the OC-ID.

-1. Now, patch the above file by running the below command from your habitat studio `/src` directory or your bastion system:
+1. Now, patch the above configuration by running the below command:

     ```bash
     chef-automate config patch ocid-apps.toml